Brighton railway station: Goods station and yard

 A goods station and yard was also constructed on the eastern side of the passenger station but on a site 30 ft due to the sloping site, which was initially accessed from the Shoreham line by a second tunnel under the passenger station.
-The tunnel entrance was filled in after new tracks were laid into the goods yard, but a portion of it was converted into offices during World War II, and these were in use until the early 21st century.
+The tunnel entrance was filled in after new tracks were laid into the goods yard, but a portion of it was converted into offices during World War II; these were in use until the early 21st century.
 A portion of the tunnel is still used by a local rifle club, with an entrance staircase accessible from platforms 6 and 7.
-The site of the goods yard has since been redeveloped, and much of it forms the New England Quarter.
+The site of the goods yard has since been redeveloped and much of it forms the New England Quarter.

 Locomotive and carriage works

-To the north of the station, on the east side of the main line, the railway constructed its locomotive and carriage works, which operated from 1841 until 1911, when the carriage works was moved to Lancing and 1957 when the locomotive works closed.
-Thereafter Isetta cars were briefly built in a part of the works.
+To the north of the station, on the east side of the main line, the railway constructed its locomotive and carriage works, which opened in 1841; the carriage works was moved to Lancing in 1911 and the locomotive works was closed in 1957.
+Thereafter, Isetta cars were built briefly in a part of the works.